eMakerStudio/C_for_Raspberry_Pi/README.md

-# Repository for the book:
+# Repository for the FREE eBook:

 ## Raspberry Pi and C Programming

-### C Programming Basics & Hands On Projects
+### available here: embedded.goprogramming.space